“The best way to establish long term value for clients is to do today’s work superbly well.”

 Let’s Break it Down… This is Why We Think You Should Consider Selling Your Big NFL City Rooftop AT&T Lease NOW.

-Many of the older AT&T leases signed in the late 1990’s and early 2000’s in the big NFL cities like New York, Chicago, Los Angeles, Miami, Philadelphia, San Francisco, Dallas, Washington DC and others, where AT&T is now paying in excess of $50,000 annually in cell tower rent will be at risk of becoming obsolete when a critical mass of 5G nodes are installed around these significantly more expensive cell site locations.
+Many of the older AT&T leases signed in the late 1990s and early 2000s in the big NFL cities like New York, Chicago, Los Angeles, Miami, Philadelphia, San Francisco, Dallas, Washington DC, and others, where AT&T is now paying more than $50,000 annually in cell tower rent will be at risk of becoming obsolete when a critical mass of 5G nodes are installed around these significantly more expensive cell site locations.
 The wireless industry, namely AT&T, has lobbied Washington DC for the right to only pay $270 annually in cell site rent on public Right of Ways (on wood poles, on street lights, traffic lights, etc.) for 5G small cell sites.
 Look at your building.
-Do you have wood poles from the phone company, or electric company outside?
+Do you have wood poles from the phone company or the electric company outside?
 Is there a traffic light on the corner?
 Are there street lamps on the sidewalks?
 As long as there is fiber in the ground, these are structures where AT&T can place a 5G antenna node for $270 per year.
 These $270/ year ($22.50/month) AT&T 5G nodes are going to be in direct competition with the macrocell AT&T rooftop cell sites where AT&T is paying landlords rents of $4,000 and $5,000 and $6,000 per month and more.
 What if their Radio Frequency Engineer determines that 10 of these 5G small cells at $2,700 per month could easily replace your $4,500 per month AT&T macrocell site and save AT&T $21,600 in rent annually?
 We believe this is the biggest threat to AT&T cell site landlords in major urban markets with rooftop cell site income.

 If you were in AT&T’s shoes, and you could install 5G small cell antenna nodes for $270 per year vs. paying a landlord $50,000 per year in rooftop rent, would you install more $270 small cells?
 This is why we are sounding the alarm for AT&T rooftop cell site landlords in major urban markets to consider selling their AT&T rooftop cell site leases and consider a lease buyout before the rest of the telecom rental stream purchase industry catches on and the window of opportunity closes on the current payouts landlords are seeing.
-If you have questions about a AT&T cell tower lease buyout offer you have received or you need a second opinion, please give us a call at Tower Genius at 1-888-313-9750.
+If you have questions about an AT&T cell tower lease buyout offer you have received or you need a second opinion, please give us a call at Tower Genius at 1-888-313-9750.